-Module M1908: Fundamentals of Operating Systems Courses Title Fundamentals of Operating System ns (L3148) Typ Lecture Hrs/wk CP 3 Fundamentals of Operating System is (L3149) Recitation Section (small) 2 3 Module Responsible Prof. Christian Dietrich Admission Requirements None Recommended Previous Knowledge Procedural programming in C, as well as associated to Foundations of computer architecture cools (editor, linker, compiler) Educational Objectives After taking part successfully, students have reached the fo llowing learning results Professional Competence The course provides basic knowledge about the structure model of a multi-level machine, students learn about oper files, device files and inter-process communication, as strategies for process scheduling, latency minimization furthermore, they know the topics of security in the development in C. In the lecture-accompanying exercises, from the range of the UNIX system programming.
-The processor systems.
-They have become familiar with special in passing and in relation to functions for coordinating conditions on the extent only in relation to process scheduling.
-Students will be able to use the POSIX system interface to grasp technical documentation in order to implement coproblems and avoid them with blocking synchronization pri ating system abstractions such as well as techniques for their efficiency buffering, and main and operating system context and a chey deepened material practically students are familiar with the opal issues relating to multiprocesso current programs.
-Similarly, they know the programs of the mplex interaction protocols.
-The processes, thre- cient implement background me spects of system on the basis pro- cerating system r systems (based now the topic of ads, virtual memory, ation.
-This includes emory management. m-oriented software agramming tasks in C functions for single-I on shared memory) real-time processing Personal Competence Social Competence Students are able to discuss and collaboratively present systems software. a problem in small groups with reference to ope erating systems and Autonomy Students are able to independently prepare and review the lecture content.
+Module M1908: Fundamentals of Operating Systems Courses Title Fundamentals of Operating System ns (L3148) Typ Lecture Hrs/wk CP 3 Fundamentals of Operating System is (L3149) Recitation Section (small) 2 3 Module Responsible Prof. Christian Dietrich Admission Requirements None Recommended Previous Knowledge Procedural programming in C, as well as associated to Foundations of computer architecture cools (editor, linker, compiler) Educational Objectives After taking part successfully, students have reached the fo llowing learning results Professional Competence The course provides basic knowledge about the structure, functionality and system-level use of operating systems.
+Using the model of a multi-level machine, students learn about operating system abstractions such as processes, threads, virtual memory, files, device files and inter-process communication, as well as techniques for their efficient implementation.
+This includes strategies for process scheduling, latency minimization through buffering, and main and background memory management.
+Furthermore, they know the topics of security in the operating system context and aspects of system-oriented software development in C. In the lecture-accompanying exercises, they deepened material practically on the basis programming tasks in C from the range of the UNIX system programming.
+The students are familiar with the operating system functions for single-processor systems.
+They have become familiar with special issues relating to multiprocessor systems (based on shared memory) in passing and in relation to functions for coordinating concurrent programs.
+Similarly, they know the topic of real-time processing to some extent only in relation to process scheduling.
+Students will be able to use the POSIX system interface to access the various resources of the computing system.
+They are able to grasp technical documentation in order to implement complex interaction protocols.
+They are able to recognize concurrency problems and avoid them with blocking synchronization primitives.
+Personal Competence Social Competence Students are able to discuss and collaboratively present systems software. a problem in small groups with reference to ope erating systems and Autonomy Students are able to independently prepare and review the lecture content.
 Workload in Hours Independent Study Time 124, Study Time in Lecture 56 Credit points 6 Course achievement None Written exam Examination duration and 90 min scale Assignment for the • ulsory Following Curricula · Computer Science in Engineering: Specialisation I. Computer Technomathematics: Specialisation II.
 Informatics: Elective recinioniamematics: Specialisation II.
 Informatics: Elective Compulsory